-The artist’s rendition of modern waterfowl milling about in the foreground as duck-billed dinosaurs grazed in the background was shockingly stark, not as some joke against creationists, but as a serious affirmation of the discovery that modern birds cohabitated alongside of dinosaurs.
+An artist’s rendition of modern waterfowl milling about in the foreground as duck-billed dinosaurs grazed in the background was shockingly stark, not as some joke against creationists.
+Rather, it was a serious affirmation of the discovery that modern birds cohabited alongside of dinosaurs.
 Imagine that!

 The article did contain several memorable statements, including these:

 - “Modern birds, long thought to have arisen only after the dinosaurs perished, turn out to have lived alongside them.”

 - “Thus enlightened, researchers have begun reexamining fossil collections from this time period, looking for additional examples of early modern birds.”

 Those holding to creation have been enlightened for a long time.
 But do not look to this article as a major concession and triumph for creation.
 While it does concede ducklike birds lived alongside of dinosaurs before a proposed asteroid is claimed to have wiped out dinosaurs, the article predictably remains thoroughly saturated with a naturalistic, evolutionistic framework and message.